 - You must wear protective gear: a hard hat, and sometimes goggles, gloves, ear-protectors and protective footwear.

-- You would normally work a 39-hour week, sometimes with overtime.
-You might have to work some evenings and weekends.
+- You would normally work a 39-hour week, but may sometimes work overtime including evenings and weekends to meet deadlines.

 - Your working day starts early and usually depends on daylight.
 Working hours are longer in summer and there may be lay-offs in winter.